revbayes/revbayes.github.io/tutorials/ctmc/index.md

 p_{AT}(t) & p_{GT}(t) & p_{CT}(t) & p_{TT}(t)
 \end{pmatrix} = e^{Qt} = \sum_{j=0}^\infty\frac{tQ^j}{j!} \mbox{  .}$$

-Each specific substitution model has a uniquely defined instantaneous-rate matrix, $Q$.
+Each of the named substitution models (e.g., HKY or GTR) has a uniquely defined instantaneous-rate matrix, $Q$.

 In this tutorial you will perform phylogeny inference under common